dbwebb-se/umbridge/docs/README.md

 Start the server and use `flask grade {credentials}` to fetch, test and report the grades to canvas.
 **Note**: `credentials` has a default value of the test user and will be removed on production.

-Example of a cron job to correct the students every 15 minuts:
+Example of a cron job to correct the students every 5 minuts and clear folders that are older than 30 min in temp folder:
 ```bash
 */15 * * * * cd /path/to/repo && .venv/bin/flask grade {credentials}
 #*/5 * * * * find /home/azureuser/git/umbridge/app/wall_e/temp/* -maxdepth 0 -type d -mmin +5  | xargs rm -rf >/dev/null 2>&1